AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 heretics and their writings were destroyed, though no evidence exists to show that their view of human destiny was obnoxious.
 Greek philosophy and Christian faith are mingled in the eclecticism of the Basilidians.
-Basilides taught that man\'s universal redemption will result from the birth and death of Christ.
+Basilides taught that man's universal redemption will result from the birth and death of Christ.
 According to the *Dictionary of Christian Biography*,[^184] Hippolytus gives an exposition of this mystic Christian sect.
-Basilides himself was a sincere Christian, and \"the first Gnostic teacher who has left an individual, personal stamp upon the age.\"[^185] He accepted the entire Gospel narrative, and taught that the wicked will be condemned to migrate into the bodies of men or animals until purified, when they will be saved with all the rest of mankind.
+Basilides himself was a sincere Christian, and "the first Gnostic teacher who has left an individual, personal stamp upon the age."[^185] He accepted the entire Gospel narrative, and taught that the wicked will be condemned to migrate into the bodies of men or animals until purified, when they will be saved with all the rest of mankind.
 He did not pretend that his ideas of transmigration were